HolmesLab/holmeslab/docs/PCX/scan-session.md

 ### **Once the participant arrives to control room:**

 Verbally scan participant:
 - You have no implants, other than [list any approved ones from the screener sheet]?
-- No medical patches?
-- No insulin patches or medicine pumps?
+No medical patches?
+No insulin patches or medicine pumps?
-- No chance of pregnancy?
 - You've taken out any hearing aids, removable dental things, dentures, hair extensions?
 - You don't have anything in your pockets?